hsalis/SalisLabCode/Oligopool_Calculator/README.md

 	Path to .pack file containing packed reads generated by pack.pack().

 countfile : str
 	Path to the filename to save counts found associated with each barcode ID.
 The suffix ‘oligopool.xcount.csv will be automatically append to the end of the file name.

 maptype : int
 	A value of 0 will perform fast/approximate mapping.
 A value of 1 will perform slower, exact mapping.

 barcodeerrors : int
 	Maximum number of sequencing errors allowed in barcode mapping to tolerate.

-callback : function(read, ID, count, coreid)
+### function callback : function(read, ID, count, coreid)
 A custom callback function that may be passed for additional analysis.
 All callback functions must contain at least the parameters read, ID, count, and coreid. read : str
 	The read being counted/analyzed